 Type 1 Diabetes

 Type 1 diabetes results from the body's failure to produce insulin, the hormone that allows glucose to enter cells to provide energy.
-It is estimated that 5 percent to 10 percent of Americans who are diagnosed with diabetes have Type 1 diabetes.
+It is estimated that about 5 percent of Americans who are diagnosed with diabetes have Type 1 diabetes.

 - Type 1 Diabetes, American Diabetes Association

 - This link includes basic information on Type 1 diabetes and links to more detailed information on nutrition, exercise, complications and juvenile diabetes.